oscdoctest/Qi-Docs/docs/Parse_Devices.rst

 **Parameters**

 ``tenantId``
- Unique ID for the tenant.
+ Unique Id for the tenant.
 ``deviceId``
-  Unique ID for the device.
+  Unique Id for the device.

 **Returns**